sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ##Resources &amp; URIs

-URIs are first class citizen's in DollarScript.
+URIs are first class citizen's in Dollar.
 They refer to a an arbitrary resource, usually remote, that can be accessed using the specified protocol and location.
 Static URIs can be referred to directly without quotation marks, dynamic URIs can be built by casting to a uri using the `as` operator.

 ```dollar
 posts = << https://jsonplaceholder.typicode.com/posts